Boosting Search Engines with Interactive Agents: Related Work

 Current work in OpenQA focuses on the search engine side of the task, typically using dense neural passage retrievers based on a dual encoder framework instead of BM25 \citep{lee-etal-2019-latent, dpr}.
 Leveraging large pre-trained language models to encode the query and the paragraphs separately led to a performance boost across multiple datasets, not just in the retrieval metrics but also in exact-match score.
 While \citet{dpr} use an extractive reader on the top-k returned paragraphs, \citet{lewis2021retrievalaugmented} further improves using a generative reader (BART~\citep{lewis2019bart}).
 This design combines the strengths of a parametric memory -- the pre-trained LM -- with a non-parametric memory -- the retrieved Wikipedia passages supplied into the reader's context.
 This idea of combining a dense retriever with a generative reader is further refined in \citet{fusion-in-decoder}, which fuses multiple documents in the decoding step.
 A recent line of work is concerned with constraining the model in terms of the number of parameters or retrieval corpus size while remaining close to state-of-the-art performance \citep{min2021neurips}.
-This effort led to a synthetic dataset of 65 million \textit{probably asked} questions \citep{lewis2021paq}.
-This dataset is used to either do a nearest neighbor search on the question -- no learned parameters needed -- or train a closed-book generative model without access to a retrieval corpus. \citet{xiong2021answering-iclr21} successfully use relevance feedback by jointly encoding the question and the text of its retrieved results for multi-hop QA.
+This effort led to a synthetic dataset of 65 million \textit{probably asked} questions \citep{lewis2021paq} used to do a nearest neighbor search on the question -- no learned parameters needed -- or train a closed-book generative model.